 A number of new treatments are being investigated.

-Your doctors will also treat any abnormality of thyroid function.
+Your doctors will also treat any abnormality of thyroid function with antithyroid medicines.
 This is usually with tablets but may also include radioactive iodine or, uncommonly, surgery to the thyroid gland.
 We know that good control of the thyroid function helps lessen the severity of thyroid eye disease.
 See the separate leaflet called Antithyroid Medicines.

 Is there anything I can do?